emieli/ansible-demo/README.md

 ```

 # Exercise
-It's time for you to build a playbook!
-The playbook should configure one or two firewall policies, permitting traffic between our HERP and DERP interfaces.
+It's time for you to build a playbook by yourself!
+The playbook should configure one or two firewall policies, allowing traffic to flow between our HERP and DERP interfaces.
+Name it **playbook_fortios_firewall_policy.yml**.
+It should contain a single play that run on FW-1.
+It should include a task for each policy you want to create.

-What such a policy looks like in Fortigate CLI:
+This example policy show what we want the policy to look like in the Fortigate CLI:
 ```
 config firewall policy
     edit 2